-The Biology Department at Augsburg College focuses on teaching students the core principles of biology while providing courses in a wide variety of biology sub-disciplines.
+The Biology Department at Augsburg University focuses on teaching students the core principles of biology while providing courses in a wide variety of biology sub-disciplines.
 These courses, combined with opportunities for research, give students the tools with which to better understand, analyze and interpret the ever evolving field of biology and provide students the background to enter graduate and professional programs.

 A Biological Revolution

 We are in the midst of a revolution in biology.
 From the unraveling of information locked within the human and other genomes to the complexities of interactions between organisms in diverse ecosystems in changing environments, biologists and members of the public are grappling with an almost overwhelming flood of new information.
 By focusing on the core principles of biology, students are given the tools with which to interpret results coming out of the revolution, and by early exposure to original independent research projects, given the opportunity to themselves contribute to our understanding of the natural world.
 Integration across biological sub-disciplines is emphasized, paralleling the integration taking place in the maturing field of systems biology.
 As biological phenomena become amenable to the analytical tools of chemistry, physics, mathematics and computer science, biology is increasingly a multidisciplinary venture.
 Thus, a firm background in these sciences is also important for the successful study of biology.
 Biological forces have many profound effects on society, and in turn humanity has strongly affected our biosphere.
 Thus, service-learning opportunities are tightly integrated within the curriculum.